code-423n4/2025-04-cabal/README.md

 # Scope

 Any test implementations within in-scope files (f.e. `fun` declarations prefixed with `[#test-only]`) are considered out-of-scope for the purposes of the contest.
+Additionally, `TODO` comments in relation to the configuration of the system are considered known issues.

 The current state of the codebase is meant for a `TESTING` environment to ensure that the project's test suites run as smoothly as possible.